HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Activision Blizzard (ATVI) Investors with Significant Losses to Contact Firm's Attorneys Now, Securities Fraud Case Filed, SEC Investigating

 SAN FRANCISCO, Sept.
-20, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Activision Blizzard, Inc. ( ATVI) investors with significant losses to submit your losses now.
+22, 2021 /PRNewswire/ -- Hagens Berman urges Activision Blizzard, Inc. (NASDAQ: ATVI) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed.

 Class Period: Aug.
 4, 2016 – July 27, 2021